-This group consists of individuals who are aged, blind or have a disability and entitled to

-(actually receiving) Medicare Part A. The income limit is between 100% and 120% of the FPL.
+This group consists of individuals who are aged, blind, or have a disability and entitled to (actually receiving) Medicare Part A. The income limit is between 100% and 120% of the Federal Poverty Levels (FPL).
 SMB pays only the Medicare Part B premium.
-See MS F-190.
+Refer to MS F-190.